eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 <!-- cat: } -->

 It's interesting just how useful union types turn out to be.
-Even if you only very rarely explicitly write code with any explicit union type declaration (and that's probably a good idea), they are still there, under the covers, helping the compiler solve some hairy, otherwise-ambiguous, typing problems.
+Even if you only rarely write code with explicit union type declarations, they're still there, under the covers, helping the compiler solve some hairy, otherwise-ambiguous, typing problems.

 ## There's more...